How to Train Your Pet Dog To Find You in a Emergency

 Our dogs come to us often during the day, they find us no matter where we are when it’s feeding time, bedtime or walk time.
 This natural instinct to find us when they want us can be used to our advantage during an emergency or disaster situation.

 There’s two ways you can teach your dog to find you, one is without any other tracking or search dog training and the other way is by adding this lesson to your dog’s tracking, air scenting or trailing lessons.
+You can also take a look at my most recent book "Start Mantrailing-Train a Dog to Find People" Step by Step For Fun, Work and Sport.
+(Pub.
+2020)

 For those of you wish to train your dog to find you without using any of the other lessons on this site you can follow the directions below.
 Other dog owners who have been following the lessons here at Family Disaster Dogs can add this lesson into any of their training sessions.